Tuesday, December 6, 2016

 C’mon!
 It’s a Christmas song!

-If we as a people allow Christmas carols to divide us, how will we ever remain united when we decide on some distant day that maybe — maybe — it’s time to thoughtfully and with open minds discuss things like how to decrease gun violence?
+If we as a people allow Christmas carols to divide us, how will we ever remain united when we decide as a nation on some distant day that maybe — maybe — it’s time to thoughtfully and with open minds discuss things like how to decrease gun violence?

 Even if you don’t like the melody, there is much to admire about the tune.